facioquo/.github/profile/README.md

 Find us online at [facioquo.com](https://facioquo.com).

+If you're a member of our organization, join our [Slack channel](https://facioquo.slack.com).

 We are affiliated with [Skender Co.](https://skenderco.com), a U.S. based company.
 Skender Co. is a core contributor to our open-source projects and the owner of this GitHub org.
 Some of our hosted projects are freemium commercial endeavors, while others are open to the community at no cost.